openvinotoolkit/model_server/docs/model_server_grpc_api.md

 Check KServe documentation for more [details](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#model-metadata-1).

-Example of getting model metadata with KServe API is available [here](../client/python/kserve-api/samples/kfs_grpc_model_metadata.py).

 ## KServe Inference API <a name="kfs-inference"></a>
 Run inference with requested model or [DAGs](./dag_scheduler.md).
 Check KServe documentation for more [details](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#inference-1) about API.

-Example of inference with KServe API is available [here](../client/python/kserve-api/samples/kfs_grpc_predict_resnet.py).
+Details and examples of getting model metadata and inference with KServe API is available [here](kfs_example.md).

-KServe API support limitations in 2022.2 release:
- * support only for Model Metadata & Inference
- * FP16 precision support only with buffers put in InputTensorContent contetns
- * binary inputs only with buffers put in InputTensorContent contetns

 ## See Also